deadlyvipers/dojo_rules/introduction.md

+My favourite codeschool paths are HTML & CSS and Git!

+Hi everyone, i'm new to the dojo.

 #Cyphre117

-My favourite codeschool path is git!

-Hi everyone, i'm new to the dojo.